A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: One-dimensional electrostatics of deformable dielectrics

 \subsection{Kinematics}

-Kinematics in mechanics of deformable solids describes the motion of a body {\it without} considering the forces, or any other fields (such as electrical) that cause the motion \cite{gurtin1982introduction, gurtin2010mechanics, holzapfel2000nonlinear}.
+Kinematics in mechanics of deformable solids just describes the motion of a body {\it without} considering the force or the electric field or other fields that caused the motion \cite{gurtin1982introduction, gurtin2010mechanics, holzapfel2000nonlinear}.
 In this tutorial, we only focus on static systems.